TrueFi-Protocol/truefi-spec/README.md

 ## Terminology

 **token** - an ERC20 token running on the Ethereum blockchain.
-**stablecoin** - a token which is pegged to another asset **defi** - decentralized finance using smart contracts.
+**stablecoin** - a token which is pegged to another asset.
+**defi** - decentralized finance using smart contracts.
 **pool** - a smart contract which allows accounts to pool tokens with the goal of earning interest.
 **deposit tokens** - tokens deposited into a pool which are used to earn interest through lending or arbitrage opportunities.
 **pool tokens** - tokens issued by a pool to represent share in the pool's deposit tokens.
 **TrustToken** - an ERC20 token used to provide utility in the TrueFi ecosystem.
 **TrueUSD** - a stablecoin used frequently in TrueFi to provide liquidity.

 ## TrueFiPool